 It was important to build this solidly, with thick wood, heavy screws, and proper wood-glue.
 Rated hardware and normal precautions for overhead scenery applied for this as to anything else being flown in any way.

 The combination of wood and electrical appliance might bother some technical directors , and there are other good options available now (continue reading).
 I recommend a factory-made, all-metal solution.
-This sort of rig was typically used in a lighting bay where it was not actually over anyone’s head, over catwalks, and on a boom-arms.
+This sort of rig was typically used in a lighting bay where it was not actually over anyone’s head.
+I might have hung it with a catwalk just below it, or on a low boom-arm.
 It was important to keep the sides of the unit exposed for ventilation.
 A complete wooden box can cause the projector to overheat.